Skip to content

 return self._throughput[model]

-generate(models, data_sources, *, runs=None, mlenergy_data_dir=None) classmethod
+generate(models, *, runs=None, mlenergy_data_dir=None) classmethod

 Generate logistic fits from ML.ENERGY benchmark data.